AhmedIbrahim8/ITI_GraduationProject/README.md

 Implemented Fernet encryption as an advanced security measure, creating a unique code accessible only to your device and the server.<br />
 4- Error Handling:<br />
 Implement error handling mechanisms to retry downloads, validate firmware integrity, and handle communication failures.<br />
+5- Flash the Code on the Device:<br />
+involves the process of writing the new firmware onto the device's memory, replacing the existing code with the updated version seamlessly and reliably.<br />
+6- Improvements in Performance:<br />
+This feature ensures the continuous improvement of the device's operational stability and reliability through firmware updates.<br />

+Each of these features is instrumental in orchestrating a secure, systematic, and efficient FOTA update process, fostering the reliability, security, and enhanced performance of electronic devices.<br />